-- Take the time to prepare a robust set of questions.
+• Take the time to prepare a robust set of questions.
 It is vital that you learn as much as possible about a company's services, products, customers and competitors.
 Go beyond reading the company's website.
-Look for social media, and news feeds on company performance, projects, key players in the organisation, customers and the competition.
+Look for social media, and news feeds on company performance, projects, key players in the organisation, customers and the competitors.

 1. Why is this position vacant?